Please use the menu below to navigate to any article section:

-- Know the interest rate which the new loan repayments are based on, then calculate how much the repayments would increase by if your interest rate increased.
+- Know the interest rate on which the new loan repayments are based, then calculate how much the repayments would increase if your interest rate increased.

 - Is the debt you are taking on worth the hassle and risk?
 What is it that you are financing?
 A holiday?
 A car?
 Or is it an asset that will appreciate in value over time and will in fact add to your wealth in the long run (such as a property)?